genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## DbMon Commands

 There are many commands that can be used with DbMon.
-We have listed them all for you below.
+We have listed some of them for you below.
 Please use this table as reference if ever in doubt about which commands can be used.
-In this article we will go over a few of these, demonstrating their use and allowing you to put them into practice.
+In this article we will go over DbMon Commands, demonstrating their use and allowing you to put them into practice.

 | Command                  | Argument                                    | Description                                     |
 |--------------------------|---------------------------------------------|-------------------------------------------------|